 Address: Kropyvnyts'koho Square, 1, Lviv, Lviv Oblast, Ukraine, 79000

 WHERE TO STAY?

-You pretty much want to stay as close to the old town as possible because that's where all the action is and it'll be most central to the places you'll be visiting.
+You pretty much want to stay as close to the old town as possible because that's where all the action is.
 Now that being said Lviv is a very walkable city and you should have no problem getting around on your own.
 The few places you need to drive to can be solved with a quick Uber ride.